microsoft/dicom-server/docs/how-to-guides/blob-migration.md

 #### Without Service Interruption
 If you are not ok with interruption to the service, you can follow the steps below.

-1. Change `BlobMigration.FormatType` to `"Dual"`
-   1. This will duplicate any new DICOM files uploaded to both old and new format as you continue to use your service during the copying operation.
+1. Change `BlobMigration.FormatType` to `"Dual"`.
+This will duplicate any new DICOM files uploaded to both old and new format as you continue to use your service during the copying operation.
 2. Follow steps in [With Service Interruption](#with-service-interruption), but feel free to continue using the service.

 > **Please post any questions or issues encountered during migration in the related [GitHub Discussion](https://github.com/microsoft/dicom-server/discussions/1561).**